Medically reviewed by Drugs.com. Last updated on May 1, 2021.

 Once reconstituted, hydroxocobalamin is stable for up to 6 hours at temperatures not exceeding 40°C (104°F).
 Do not freeze.
 Any reconstituted product not used by 6 hours should be discarded.

 Dosage Forms and Strengths

-Cyanokit 5 g consists of 2 vials, each containing 2.5 g lyophilized hydroxocobalamin dark red crystalline powder for injection.
-After reconstitution, each vial contains hydroxocobalamin for injection, 25 mg/mL.
-Administration of both vials constitutes a single dose.
-[See How Supplied/Storage and Handling (16) for full kit description.]
+Cyanokit (hydroxocobalamin for injection) for intravenous infusion consists of 1 vial, containing 5 g lyophilized hydroxocobalamin dark red crystalline powder for injection.
+After reconstitution, the vial contains hydroxocobalamin for injection, 25 mg/mL [see How Supplied/Storage and Handling (16) for full kit description].

 Warnings and Precautions